Enveritas claims are built on a core foundation of traceability, sustainability assessment, and responsible business practices.

 1. Traceability

 Purchase mapping is the essential bridge between supply chains and the sustainability data we collect.
-Companies must submit purchase records for a defined twelve-month period, and we work with companies and suppliers to verify the geographic origin of every purchase.
+Companies must submit purchase records for a defined 12-month period, and we work with companies and suppliers to verify the geographic origin of every purchase.
 All purchases must be verified and traceable to origin at the country, community, or farm level.

 2. Sustainability assessment